saintpete/logrole/README.md

 limit access to SMS/MMS bodies, resources older than a certain age, recordings, calls, call from, etc. etc.

+- To-the-hour, timezone-aware resource search, specific to each user.

-- Account Sid and image/recording URLs are hidden from end users at all times, and require specific permissions to access.
+- Account Sid and image/recording URLs are hidden from end users at all times, and MMS/recordings require specific permissions to access.

 - Click-to-copy sids and phone numbers.